First Presbyterian Church

 Presbyterian Women, formerly known as the Women of the Church, is constituted of varying numbers of Circles, which meet at various times and provide monthly Bible study for the women of the congregation.
 The many diverse projects sponsored by Presbyterian Women continue to be a blessing to the church and to the entire community and beyond.

 Men of the Church count in their membership all the male members of the congregation.
-They meet generally for a breakfast meeting-program on the first Sunday of each month and have as current projects the sponsorship of the Scout troops and the cooking of the Easter Sunrise breakfast for the community.
+In the recent past, they have enjoyed a breakfast meeting-program on the first Sunday of each month.
+Today, the Men of the Church have as current projects the sponsorship of the Scout troops and the cooking of the Easter Sunrise breakfast for the community.
 They always stand ready to provide any needed service.

 Congregational fellowship activities have included day trips enjoyed by the Roads Scholars, monthly Family Night supper-programs, annual Advent Festivals and the Hanging of the Greens.
 Several members of the church have created beautiful banners that are used for special seasons and occasions, as well as chrismons to decorate the sanctuary tree during the Christmas season.
 Over the years, the Session has approved the purchase of vans and a bus to transport church members.